 Visit Ruurlo Castle at the Achterhoek

-The Achterhoek has more than 29 unique museums.
-One is Ruurlo Castle.
+The Achterhoek has more than 29 unique museums and is Ruurlo Castle is one of them.
 It is a stately castle and a worthwhile museum to visit.
 It’s surrounded by a moat and a beautiful, majestic landscape.
 The museum’s collection is focused on the life and work of the master artist Carel Willink.
-The exhibition shows the development of an artist searching his way, and who grew to become a truly extraordinary painter.
-In addition to 45 works by Willink, five special creations by world-renowned fashion designer Fong Leng can also be seen.
+The exhibition shows the development of an artist who is finding his way, eventually becoming a truly extraordinary painter.
+In addition to 45 works by Willink, five special creations by world-renowned fashion designer Fong Leng can also be seen here.

 Where to stay when you visit the Achterhoek: consider Vredenhoff in Voorst!

 There are more than 200 B&Bs in the Achterhoek.
 One of them is Vredenhoff (Freedom Court) in the hamlet of Voorst, which has around 300 residents.
 Vredenhoff is remote and surrounded by lots of open green spaces and large family farms.
-The B&B is next to the Aa-strang river and walking along the river’s bank, it is less than a kilometre from the German border.
+It is next to the Aa-strang river, less than a kilometre away from the German border.
 The house has its own WWII story and visible bullet holes to tell the tale.

 When the British and Canadian forces crossed the Dutch border to liberate the western part of the Netherlands in March and April 1945, a platoon of English soldiers approached Vredenhoff with caution.
-There were German soldiers holed up in the house shooting at the Brits.
-They were guarding a strategically important bridge next to the house.
+There were German soldiers holed up in the house shooting at the Brits, guarding a strategically important bridge next to the house.

-The squad eventually overran the house, without having to blow it up into small pieces.
+The British squad eventually overran the house, without having to blow it up into small pieces.
 Several German soldiers were killed and the rest surrendered.
-Vredenhoff was freed and has become a historic landmark for over-nighters and vacationers.
+Vredenhoff was freed and has become a historic landmark.